SamuelAsherRivello/rmc-dots/README.md

 # RMC DOTS Library & Examples (Includes **NO** Unity Project)

-This repo contains the RMC DOTS Library.
-Its ready to be imported into **your** Unity Project
+1. This repo contains **only** RMC DOTS Library.
+It does not include a Unity Project.
+Import it into your Unity Project with the instructions below.

-Or if you want a complete, empty Unity Project with all Unity ECS packages already added and the RMC DOTS Library package already added, see [https://github.com/SamuelAsherRivello/rmc-dots-examples/](https://github.com/SamuelAsherRivello/rmc-dots-examples/).
+2. Or if you want a RMC DOTS Library & Examples (That includes a Unity Project), see [https://github.com/SamuelAsherRivello/rmc-dots-examples/](https://github.com/SamuelAsherRivello/rmc-dots-examples/).
 This is the **fastest** way to create a new Unity Dots Project.

 ## Setup Instructions